hackebrot/labels/README.md

 # labels

-Python 3 (3.6 and newer) CLI app to manage GitHub issue labels. 📝
+CLI app for managing GitHub labels for Python 3.6 and newer. 📝

 ## Installation